CTSRD-CHERI/cheri-c-programming/src/impact/bitwise-operations.md

 -->
 Dually, bitwise operations may also result in the loss of tags if intermediate results become unrepresentable (recall [Out-of-bounds pointers](out-of-bounds-pointers.html)).[^7]

-%
-Most bitwise operations on \cuintptrt fall into one of three categories for which we provide higher-level abstractions.
+Most bitwise operations on `uintptr_t` fall into one of three categories for which we provide higher-level abstractions.

 **Aligning pointer values**: